 - Place the client’s interests ahead of their own

-- Disclose all their fees
+- Disclose all important facts, including their own fees

 - Reveal any potential conflicts of interest